BELL FARM CHRISTIAN CENTRE

 If the complainant is not satisfied at this stage they should ask for the matter to be dealt with under Stage 3 of the complaints procedure.

-Where the matter is not resolved by stage 2, the manager should immediately refer the complaint to the Complaints Panel (formed from the Management Committee), sending copies of all written correspondence to Panel members.
+Where the matter is not resolved by stage 2, the manager should immediately refer the complaint to the Complaints Panel (formed from the Trustees), sending copies of all written correspondence to Panel members.

-The Complaints Panel will comprise of the Chair of the Management Committee and two other members of the Management Committee.
+The Complaints Panel will comprise of the Chair of the Trustees and two other members of the Trustees.
 The Chair will be responsible for convening the Panel.
+If the Chair of the Trustees is not available then the Chair’s role will be undertaken by another trustee appointed by the Chair.

 The complainant will be informed immediately by the Chair that this is being done and that the Panel will also be contacting the staff member(s) against whom the complaint is made.